 Although weedy in habit, this plant is actually kind of alluring, with abundant yellow blooms that often attract a variety of pollinators.
 However, humans need to exercise extreme caution in the presence of this plant as it has an insidious side that is little known.

 The aptly named plant known as poison hemlock (Conium maculatum) is another carrot family member with sinister habits.
-While this plant doesn’t cause harm simply from contact, its plant parts are highly toxic and ingestion of small amounts can result in death.
+Its plant parts are highly toxic and ingestion of small amounts can result in death.
 Famously, hemlock poisoning was a common punishment for prisoners in Ancient Greece and was used to kill Socrates in 399 BCE.

 In modern times, human consumption of poison hemlock is rare but this plant poses a serious threat to livestock when present in grazing lands.
 To further compound things, it is often found in similar settings as wild parsnip or other carrot family members causing some confusion.